MischaU8/yumyum/unsorted/linear-array-with-a-twist_buO-Oky4v4s.md

 yum yum
-Floyd here with a quick tip for creating a linear array with a Twist and plasticity to create a linear array simply select the Target and then use the rectangular array tool to create a linear array with the twist create a
+Floyd here with a quick tip for creating a linear array with a Twist in Plasticity to create a linear array simply select the Target and then use the rectangular array tool to create a linear array with the twist create a